 Historically, Anglicans have understood themselves as being a fellowship within the "One, Holy, and Apostolic faith" as set out in the Book of Common Prayer.
 While various national communions have written revised prayer books in the twentieth century, Anglicans remain, generally, those who place a high value on an ordered form of worship and belief as contained in a standard guide.
 In addition, Anglicans have been organised into national Communions in fellowship with each other through a council of bishops joined together in mutual love and respect.

-In these beautiful surroundings, the community that is St. John's has been worshipping and ministering to each other and to the people of Peterborough and area for over 190 years.
+In these beautiful surroundings, the community that is St. John's has been worshipping and ministering to each other and to the people of Peterborough and area for almost 200 years.